Manecas1221212/romance/chapter_12.md

 "Your apartment.
 In the West Village.
 Perry Street, right?"

-Something flickered across Jessica's face.
+Something flickered across Jessica's face—fear, brief and unmistakable.
 "How do you know where I live?"

 "Public records."
 Anna smiled.
 "I'm thorough.
 It's what makes me good at my job."

-"That's... a little strange, Anna."
+"That's...
+I don't understand why you'd..."
+Jessica's voice wavered.
+She took a small step back, her hand gripping the doorframe.
+"Anna, I really just wanted to help.
+I'm not—I would never—"

-"Is it?
-I'm just taking an interest in my team members.
-Making sure everyone's comfortable.
-You are comfortable, aren't you?"
+"Never what?"

-Jessica's expression shifted—wariness replacing concern.
-"I should go.
-I have a meeting."
+"I just...
+I should go."
+Jessica's eyes were wide, worried.
+"I have a meeting."

 "Of course.
 Thanks for the tea."